 - Fabric Freshener: Also known as odor removers, fabric fresheners work by trapping odor molecules and suspending them away from the fabric until they can be washed away.
 Some are made for topical use only and others can be added to the wash cycle.

-- Fabric softener/Fabric conditioner: Most commercial fabric softeners and fabric conditioners work by leaving a lubricating coating on fabrics to make them feel softer next to our skin and to our touch.
+- Fabric softener/Fabric conditioner: Most commercial fabric softeners and fabric conditioners work by leaving a lubricating coating on fabrics to make them feel softer to our touch.
 The main product ingredient is often a silicone that binds to the fibers.

 - Scent Enhancer: Available in pellet and powdered packets, scent enhancers contain a dissolving agent and perfume.
 They offer no cleaning or odor control properties, they simply add perfume to the wash water.

-- Sizing: Home laundry sizing is a resinous solution that adds body to fabric, creates soil resistance and ease of soil removal in the wash and makes ironing easier.
+- Sizing: Laundry sizing is a resinous solution that adds body to fabric, creates soil resistance, eases of stain removal in the wash, and makes ironing easier.
 It is available in both aerosol and trigger spray bottles.

-- Stain Remover: Also known as Pre-Treater, a stain remover is used to pretreat stains before laundering, these products are available as aerosols, pump sprays, sticks, pens and liquids.
-Stain removal products are solvent-based often made with petroleum distillates.
-They work particularly well in removing oil-based stains from synthetic fibers such as polyester, acrylic and olefins.
+- Stain Remover: Used to pretreat stains before laundering, stain removers are available as aerosols, pump sprays, sticks, pens, and liquids.
+Most are solvent-based often made with petroleum distillates and work particularly well in removing oil-based stains from synthetic fibers such as polyester, acrylic, and olefins.

-- Washing Soda: Washing soda or soda ash, is a chemical compound that can be used to remove stubborn stains from laundry and is an essential component in most homemade laundry detergent for powder, liquid or single pod formulas.
+- Washing Soda: Washing soda or soda ash, is a chemical compound that can be used to remove stubborn stains from laundry and is an essential component in most homemade laundry detergent.
 Washing soda should not be confused with baking soda, although the two compounds are closely related.